 Let’s consider some of the options:

-Through the DoorDash app, find participating restaurants near you and get meals delivered for a flat $5.99 plus extra fees during busy times.
+Through the DoorDash app, find participating restaurants near you and get meals delivered for a flat $5.99 plus extra fees during busy times, with them, you’ll find the best pizza delivery option.
 It also proposes driver tips, but lets you customize them.

 You can order desserts and even alcoholic beverages from DoorDash, so it’s not just breakfast lunch and dinner.
 CNET rates DoorDash the best everyday delivery app.